Afghan Army: Training and international partnerships

 Formal education and professional development was conducted at two main ANATC schools, both in Kabul.
 The National Military Academy of Afghanistan, located near the Kabul International Airport, was a four-year military university which produced degree second lieutenants in a variety of military professions.
 NMAA's first cadet class entered its second academic year in spring 2006.
 A contingent of US and Turkish instructors jointly mentored the NMAA faculty and staff.
 The Command and General Staff College, located in southern Kabul, prepared mid-level ANA officers to serve on brigade and corps staffs.
 France established the CGSC in early 2004, and a cadre of French Army instructors continued to oversee operations at the school.

 Sizable numbers of Afghan National Army Officers were sent to be trained in India either at the Indian Military Academy in Dehradun, the National Defence Academy near Pune or the Officers Training Academy in Chennai.
 The Indian Military Academy which had been in existence since 1932, provided a four-year degree to ANA army officers, while the National Defence Academy provided a 3-year degree after which officers underwent a one-year specialization in their respective service colleges.
 The Officers Training Academy provided a 49-week course to Graduate officer candidates.
 In 2014 the number of Afghan officers in training in India was nearly 1100.
+A total of 1200 Afghan officers were trained up to 2013.

 In October 2007, ANA international partners said they had seen progress and were pleased with Afghan performance in recent exercises.
 Colonel Thomas McGrath estimated that the ANA would be capable of carrying out independent brigade-size operations by the spring of 2008.
 Despite high hopes, four years after McGrath's estimated date for independent brigade-sized operations, not a single one of the ANA's 180 kandaks could carry out independent operations, much less an entire brigade.
-On July 30, 2013, US Acting Assistant Secretary of Defense Peter Lavoy told reporters in Washington, D.C., according to Jane's Defence Weekly, that '... a residual [US] force would be needed to help the ANSF complete more mundane tasks such as logistics, ensuring soldiers get their paychecks, procuring food, awarding fuel contracts, and more.'
+On 30 July 2013, US Acting Assistant Secretary of Defense Peter Lavoy told reporters in Washington, D.C., according to Jane's Defence Weekly, that '... a residual [US] force would be needed to help the ANSF complete more mundane tasks such as logistics, ensuring soldiers get their paychecks, procuring food, awarding fuel contracts, and more.'
 Lavoy noted that the Afghans were still developing those skills and it would be "well beyond the 2014 date" before they were expected to be capable.

 An increasing number of female soldiers joined.
 By early 2013, reports stated that there were 200,000 ANA troops.
 However, the Special Inspector General for Afghanistan Reconstruction said in January 2013 that "Determining ANSF strength is fraught with challenges.
 US and coalition forces rely on the Afghan forces to report their own personnel strength numbers. ..[T]he Combined Security Transition Command-Afghanistan.. noted that.. there is "no viable method of validating [the ANA's] personnel numbers."
 It was reported in 2016 that the Afghan National Army had close to 1,000 officers with the rank of general, more than the number of generals in the United States Army.